 Whether it’s socks from Aunties and Uncles, bath and shower goodies from Granny, or electrical items from partners, charities are the perfect place to re-gift all of those unwanted presents.
 According to a recent article by Money Saving Expert, this year there will be 60 million unwanted presents this Christmas that others could make use of as gifts or simply for themselves.

 Most of us have given to charity following a spring clean or because our cupboards are overflowing, but you don’t just have to donate pre-loved items.
 If there are items that are going to sit in drawers, then why hang on to them?
 Giving to a good cause means you can pass on your unwanted items guilt free; win-win!

-Giving away unwanted presents early means that any items with expiry dates – whether this is bath products, chocolates or beauty items – can be sold immediately, rather than being disposed of, in turn cutting down waste which is hit hard at this time of year.
+Giving away unwanted presents early means that any items can be resold rather than being disposed of, in turn cutting down waste which is hit hard at this time of year.
 Post-Christmas celebrations have a huge impact on the environment and statistics for 2017 predicted 450,00 buses worth of waste would be discarded including unwanted presents as well as;

 - Christmas Trees

 We can all make smaller impacts by reducing the waste we put in a landfill, simply by taking to the local high street and re-stocking shop windows.

 How Does Re-Gifting Help?

 Stock levels for charity shops can last for weeks, sometimes months, with unwanted gift donations, in turn helping to generate profits to keep charity shops open to drive research, services and support for vital services.
 There are some charities, such as ourselves, that don’t receive government funding, meaning that keeping our shops stocked is vitally important for growth and day to day running of services.